SB.TV

-SB.TV Global Ltd, also known as SB.TV or SmokeyBarz, is a British music media company founded by Jamal Edwards.
+SB.TV Global Ltd, also known as SB.TV or SmokeyBarz, is a British music media and creative cultural industry company founded by Jamal Edwards.
 The platform was created on 2 November 2006, and has its origins in urban music.
 Most of the content can be seen on its own YouTube channel, or on the official SB.TV website and includes freestyle raps and music videos.
-SB.TV have diversified into events and have curated stages at Bestival, Wireless, Outlook and other festivals.
+SB.TV has diversified into events and have curated stages at Bestival, Wireless, Outlook and other festivals.
 SB.TV were also invited to film interviews with a host of leading politicians at 10 Downing Street, including the Prime Minister David Cameron.
 Edwards has also built a relationship with the Royal Family and first interviewed Prince Charles in 2013.

 The popularity of the channel among London's underground scene has led to features in RWD, The Observer, Time, Forbes, The Guardian, The Independent, Dazed & Confused, the Sunday Times Style magazine, Vanity Fair, Vogue and GQ while founder Jamal Edwards was on the front cover of Wired, Intelligent Life and the Emirates In-flight magazine.
 SB.TV also has assistant production credits from when Edwards was working as a junior runner for the BBC, and Tiger Aspect Productions as well as joining the young persons panel at The Guardian's new technology conference activate summit alongside Martha Lane Fox and others.
 SB.TV has been credited with 'discovering' Ed Sheeran whose music was aired exclusively on the channel in February 2010 – a full year before he achieved worldwide fame.